alpeasie/azl-benchmark-deploy/docs/task2.md

 ### Cluster network details

+**Important**: Read all of the network configuration information: through the 'network design instructions step' before you complete the cluster network step in the wizard.

 Each server has 3 network adapters:

 - 1 adapter for workloads and management.
 These are cabled to a network switch.